2011JavaReact/Training/Project0/README.md

 This project is tentatively due in the middle of Week 3.

 ## Project 0 Minimum Requirements
-- [ ] Create a RESTful API/Web Service using Java
+- [ ] Create an API/Web Service using Java
 - [ ] Documentation
     - Ask yourself if another person can understand how your app works without you having to explain it to them
 - [ ] Unit Testing